AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 ### augur.api.Universe.getOrCreateCurrentDisputeWindow(p)

 Gets the Ethereum contract address of the [Dispute Window](#dispute-window) that is currently active in the specified [Universe](#universe).
-If the contract address for the Fee Window does not exist yet, this function will create it.
+If the contract address for the Dispute Window does not exist yet, this function will create it.

 #### Parameters: